slnsw/common-sip/supplement.md

 -   Filename MUST BE restricted to 255 bytes
 -   Entire path MUST BE restricted to 1024 bytes in length including any file extension

-In general, it is not advisable to rename files or directories unless necessary.
-And in general, if renaming it is advisable to record the original names.
-However, it\'s a complicated topic and renaming non-standard characters is worth discussing and considering but should not be done lightly and without good reason.
+In any case it is up to you to do rigorous testing of your workflows and systems to ensure all files and metadata in your SIPs are safely stored in your digital preservation system.

+If you do decide to normalise, you should consider that the original directory structure and filenames can be important for preservation and rendering.
+Therefore you should record a PREMIS filename change event for provenance.
+This event should include the original filename recorded in a separate metadata element by repeating event_detail.
+This original filename metadata may be used at some point in the future to rename the file back to its original name, if/when/how that occurs is outside the scope of this document but recording the original filename in the event gives you the option.

+One thing to be mindful of when not normalising is that in theory a filename change could occur during SIP transfer and your SIP may ingest fine, you might not even lose any SIP files or metadata.
+However under this scenario you may have silenty lost the original filename characters, essentially an unplanned and unrecorded filename change event has occurred.
+Only rigorous testing of your own workflows and systems can detect something like this and determine what normalisation if any is mandated.
+Of course this could theoretically happen after normalisation, it is much less likely but even with normalistion rigorous testing of your own workflows and systems is essential.

+### Archive files and disk images

-Another method which could avoid some of these issues is to use an archive file or disk image, there is nothing in this specification which prohibits this, but it is a complicated topic outside the scope of this document.
+Another method which can help with some of these issues is the use of archive files or disk images, there is nothing in this specification which prohibits this, but it is a complicated topic outside the scope of this document.

-Whatever strategy and tools you choose please keep in mind that these are only guidelines and testing will be required across the entire life cycle of your digital assets and SIPs from accession/creation through ingestion to preservation and access/export to determine what works and what is problematic for you in practice.
-There are a lot of variables to consider and so testing is essential.